estsetubal-atad-2020-21/Lab7_Template/README.md

 ### CSV File

-The following *comma separaved value* (CSV) files contain all information that must be imported:
+The following *comma separaved value* (CSV) file contain all information that must be imported:

 - `stats_pl.csv` - Statistics from the Premier League Football, from 2006-2007 to 2017-2018 seasons.